ashvardanian/ashvardanian.github.io/_posts/2020-08-01-visit-armenia.md

 ### Regional Contrasts

 After the revolution - we have become one of the most democratic countries in the region.
-Our neighbors, on the other hand have more restrictive regimes, that may not be so appealing to Wesern Businesses.
-If you need a physical presence in the Middle East, Armenia is a good option.
+Our neighbors, on the other hand have more restrictive regimes, that may not be so appealing to Wesern Businesses. **If you need a physical presence in the Middle East, Armenia is a good entry point**.
 Here are some nearby countries.

 |Country|Population|Potential Complication for Western Companies|
 |---|---|---|